priyansh87/dataCleaner/USER_INSTRUCTIONS.md

     *   **Local (Ollama):** Run entirely on your machine for maximum privacy using models like `llama3`.
 No data leaves your system.
     *   **Cloud (Groq):** Use Groq's high-speed API for faster processing (requires an API Key).
 *   **Flexible Inputs:** Supports standard `.csv`, `.xlsx`, and `.xls` files.
-*   **Custom Schema Definition:** Define your output JSON structure simply by uploading a reference Excel/CSV file with your desired column headers.
+*   **Custom Schema Definition:** Define your output JSON structure simply by uploading a reference Excel, CSV, or JSON file with your desired keys.
 *   **Batch Processing:** Automatically processes every row in your input file.
 *   **Automatic JSON Validation:** Ensures the output is valid JSON, handling errors gracefully.
 *   **Downloadable Results:** Export the converted data as a ready-to-use `.json` file.